cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 in {{PolytimeROS}}.
 Kastner et al. {{KLRX20}} proved concurrent security with a polynomial number of sessions.
 For similar reasons to the clause blind Schnorr protocol above, the additional number of round trips requires further analysis and experimentation.
+- WFROS-based Schemes{{TZ22}}: The four proposed schemes are a three-message protocol based on a variant of the blind Schnorr signature protocol.
+The paper introduces the Weighted Fractional ROS problem, for which the authors are proving an exponential and unconditional lower bound.
+Hence providing tighter security bounds than the Clause Blind Schnorr schemes.
+One of the schemes offers partially-blind signatures which can be useful for various applications.
+The performance of the scheme is similar to Clause Blind Schnorr and the signing is more efficient.
+This construction is still new and we would welcome further security analysis of it.
+Similarly to Clause Blind Schnorr schemes, the two round trips required by three-message flows need further system wide analysis.
 - Blind BLS {{BLS-Proposal}}: The Boneh-Lynn-Shacham {{?I-D.irtf-cfrg-bls-signature}} protocol can incorporate message blinding when properly instantiated with Type III pairing group.
 This is a two-message protocol similar to the RSA variant, though it requires pairing support, which is